gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 The `contentPath` will default to "data", and the `basePath` will default to the root, "/".

-In `gatsby-node.js` provided in the `gatsby-config.js` file as a second argument to the API hooks.
-Update the `contentPath` to accommodate setting that option in the config:
+In `gatsby-node.js`, the options that were added to the `gatsby-config.js` function are provided as a second argument to Gatsby's API hooks.

+Update the `contentPath` to use the option set in `gatsby-config.js`:

 ```javascript:title=gatsby-theme-events/gatsby-node.js
 // highlight-start